 - Select the Home tab of the Ribbon, and within the Drawing group click the Arrange button to bring up the drop-down menu shown in Figure 1.
-From the Arrange drop-down menu drop-down menu choose the Selection Pane option from the menu, as shown highlighted in red with Figure 1.
+From the Arrange drop-down menu choose the Selection Pane option, as shown highlighted in red with Figure 1.

 Figure 1: Selection Pane option